 The Sickerts also illustrated Ganz for Reinhard Hauff’s Knife in the Head (1978).

-But when New Yorker Films released the film in the US (it was nominated for an Oscar Best Foreign Language Film) they commissioned the painter Michael J. Deas, who had also done their US poster for Herzog’s Aguirre, the Wrath of God
+But when New Yorker Films released the film in the US (it was nominated for an Oscar Best Foreign Language Film) they commissioned the painter Michael J. Deas, who had also done their US poster for Herzog’s Aguirre, the Wrath of God, and whose best known cinematic work is the 1991 redesign of the Columbia Pictures logo.

 And for the French poster for Wings of Desire, his best loved role, he was painted by Wenders’ longtime collaborator, the Belgian artist Guy Peellaert.